moyarcaulfield/MSA_Assessment/README.md

 Alignments were generated and visualised using Jalview (version 2.11.5.1) and Aliview (version 1.28)

-Accuracy of MSA methods is calculated by Total Column Score by AliDist software by Lars Jermiin
+Accuracy of MSA methods is calculated using distance metric Total Column Score by AliDist software by Lars Jermiin

-Graphs and figures made using Rstudio
+Graphs and figures made using Rstudio and Microsoft Powerpoint.

 ## Guide to understanding file names: